-Freddy Colón, a fence, a snitch, and a pop-up valet who had serviced IHOP’s undersized parking-lot for more than two-decades; tolerated but not endorsed by a franchisee that would have been lost without him, sat on a worn-torn-green leather club chair, roasting his mitts over a paraffin-heater.
+Freddy Colón, a fence, snitch, and pop-up valet who had serviced IHOP’s undersized parking lot for more than two-decade.
+Tolerated, but not endorsed by a franchisee that would have been lost without him, he sat on a worn-and-torn green leather club chair, roasting his mitts over a beat-up, Dyna-Glow butane heater.

 Freddy slyly angled his phone at us as we passed by and I heard a shutter click.
 Given Freddy’s various trades, I assumed he’d been paid to take the photograph, which got me back to thinking about the matte black armored BMW X5 Security Plus we’d tripped over lurking outside my office a few minutes ago and wondering who was responsible for the goons inside.